jccudiamat/jccudiamat/README.md

 - 👀 I’m interested in Mobile App Development in Flutter, Javascript, C++, Java and React
 - 🌱 I’m currently learning Data Analytics(Python, R, SQL, PowerBI, Tableau and MS Excel)
 - 💞️ I’m looking to collaborate on Data Analytics and Flutter projects
-- 📫 How to reach me ...
+- 📫 How to reach me: Do not disturb!
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: The word "gullible" does not exist in any dictionary😉